crucie/BlogIt/README.md

-# blogIt
+# BlogIt

-A modern blogging platform built with React.js and Appwrite, featuring a rich text editor and seamless state management.
+A modern Blogging platform built with React.js and Appwrite, featuring a rich text editor and seamless state management.

 ![blogIt Logo](/api/placeholder/400/200)

 ## 📋 Overview

-blogIt is a full-featured blogging platform that allows users to create, edit, and share blog posts with a rich text editing experience.
+BlogIt is a full-featured Blogging platform that allows users to create, edit, and share Blog posts with a rich text editing experience.
 The application leverages React.js for the frontend, Appwrite for backend services, and Redux for state management.

 ## ✨ Features

 - **User Authentication**: Secure signup, login, and profile management
-- **Rich Text Editor**: Advanced blog creation with TinyMCE
+- **Rich Text Editor**: Advanced Blog creation with TinyMCE
 - **Comment System**: Engage with readers through comments
 - **Responsive Design**: Optimized for all devices
 - **Categories & Tags**: Organize content effectively